Davis Concert Hall, University of Alaska Fairbanks

 Education and communication is the foundation for development and success.
 These speakers

-in a away in which lay audiences can understand them.
-Strategies for understanding
+in ways that lay audiences can understand.
+Strategies for understanding the challenges

-and improving these discrepancies will be presented in this session.as well as the
+and improving communication will be presented in this session.
+Speakers will also

-importance of properly communicating science-related topics among all populations
+discuss the importance of properly communicating science-related topics among all

 Keynote: John Walsh | chief scientist, International Arctic Research Center, UAF, USA